Patrick-Kladek/ScreenshotFramer/README.md

 # ScreenshotFramer

 [![Twitter: @PatrickKladek](https://img.shields.io/badge/twitter-@PatrickKladek-red.svg?style=flat)](https://twitter.com/PatrickKladek)
 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](LICENSE.md)
 ![alt text](https://img.shields.io/badge/Platform-Mac%2010.13+-blue.svg "Target Mac")
 ![alt text](https://img.shields.io/badge/Language-Swift%204-orange.svg "Language")

-With Screenshot Framer you can create Localized App Store Images.
+With Screenshot Framer you can easily create nice-looking and localized App Store Images.
 ![](Documentation/Overview.png)

-### How does it work
+### How does it work?

-Screenshot Framer simply put pictures on top of each other and saves the image to disk.
-You can specify the path of every image layer and use a `.strings` file for the text layers.
-You can than export all possible Image & Language combinations
+It's super simply: Screenshot Framer simply puts pictures on top of each other (think Photoshop Layers), allows you to move them around and saves the resulting image to disk.
+You can specify the path of every image layer and use a `.strings` file to localize the displayed texts.
+Once you're done configuring, you can export all possible image & language combinations at once.

 ![](Documentation/How%20it%20works.gif)

 ### Preparation

-First check out the Repository and build the app or download the precompiled app [here](https://github.com/IdeasOnCanvas/ScreenshotFramer/releases).
+- First check out the repository and build the app.
+Alternatively you can download the precompiled app [here](https://github.com/IdeasOnCanvas/ScreenshotFramer/releases).
-Then open the Sample Project or create your own project structure.
-When you are using Fastlanes snapshot you can reuse that folder structure and only add missing files:
+- Next open the Sample Project or create your own project structure.
+When you are using Fastlane's snapshot tool you can reuse that folder structure and only add missing files.

 ![](Documentation/File%20Structure.png)

 ##### backgrounds
-If you want a background other that white
+This folder allows you to specify background images for your screenshots, if you don't want to go all-white.

 ##### device_frames
-If you want your screenshots framed in a device.
-You may use any Image here.
-It is useful if the images support alpha values.
-Unfortunatley we can not give you our device images due to copyrights.
-You can download apples device images and copy them in this folder.
-It may be necessary to export them as png tho.
+If you want your screenshots framed in a device, you may use any image here.
+You can for example [download Apple's device images](https://developer.apple.com/app-store/marketing/guidelines/#images) and copy them into this folder.

-##### localized image Folder
+##### Localized Image Folders
-(en-US, de-DE and so on) are generated using Fastlane snapshot or you may also copy them in this folders.
-Important is that you have a strings file in this folder called `screenshots.strings`
+(en-US, de-DE, ...) are generated using Fastlane snapshot or you may also copy them into this folder.
+Important is that you have a strings file in this folder called `screenshots.strings`.

 ```
 "1" = "It Starts With a Thought";